iamfreeezing/stickhero/README.md

 # **STICKHERO**

 1. Run using Intellij/Eclipse by running the StickHero.java file located at StickHero\src\main\java\com\project\stickhero.
-We are submitting our entire Intellij project as a zip, so ideally it should be open in Intellij.
-To run on cmd, compile each file and then type ‘java StickHero’

 2. **How to PLAY:**
 Press SPACE BAR to generate the stick.